realthunder/FreeCAD_assembly3/Readme.md

 `LinkArray` and `LinkPathArray`, which provide the same functionality as `Draft` `Array` and `PathArray`, but use link to provide duplicates.
 Those link arrays, by default, do not show individual element in tree view.
-You can still access the each element through `subname` reference as usual.
+You can still access each element through `subname` reference as usual.
 Having less objects can improve document saving and loading performance.
 It is particularly noticeable if you have large amount of array elements.
 You can, however, show the array element at any time by toggle property `ShowElement`.
 Once the